5afe/safe/specs/create_password/01_main.rst

 - User cannot continue with invalid password

-4.4.
 Password does not match
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-inherits from `4.1.
-Happy Case`_
+inherits from `Happy Case`_

 Steps
 +++++